 How much does Cursor cost?

 Cursor is free to download on its site, and anyone can get started today.
-If you’re thinking about a paid plan but aren’t entirely sure, you can also get access to two-week free trial of the platform’s lowest paid plan, Pro, alongside the free Hobby plan.
+If you’re thinking about a paid plan but aren’t entirely sure, you can also get access to a one-week free trial of the platform’s lowest paid plan, Pro, as part of the free Hobby plan.

 Here are the plans on offer: